 5. If selected as one of the winning posters, you will be contacted to fill out the appropriate US IRS tax form after which you will receive your prize.
 (Students from countries embargoed by the US Government are not eligible for prize money.)

-6. The GHTC will post prize posters on the website.
+6. The GHTC will feature prize posters on the website.

 After the poster is accepted, contestants must register at <TBA>.
 Registration is not required to submit an abstract.

-Registration fee is $50 per poster (at least one student has to be an IEEE student member – https://www.ieee.org/membership/join/index.html).
+Registration fee is $50 per poster (at least one student has to be an IEEE student member – see https://www.ieee.org/join).

-Additional students may participate as the audience for no additonal fee.
+Additional students may participate as the audience for no additional fee.

 If you encounter a problem with the form, email the names and contacts with the abstract to Prof. Mostafa Mortezaie, at email@example.com.